Recovering From An Affair and Rebuilding Your RelationshipSkilled counselors help couples recover from infidelity, betrayal, and rebuild trust.

 - Keeping Secrets

-- Non-sexual Infidelity
+- Non-sexual Infidelity (an emotional affair)

-Steps for Rebuilding Trust from Betrayals in Relationships
+Rebuilding Trust from Betrayals in Relationships

 Make Restitution – How restitution looks is going to be unique for each relationship.
 This may be simply a change in the behavior with the betrayer’s acceptance that for a while the person who was betrayed may feel the need to ask a lot of questions or “check up” until trust begins to build.
 It can help very much for the betrayed person to “catch” the betrayer being trustworthy, without knowing that they are being “checked on.”
 There may be actual acts you discover that you can do that are acts of repentance that are meaningful to the person who was betrayed.
-The person who was betrayed may need the betrayer to express and understanding of what went wrong, so they both are better able to prevent this from happening again.
+The person who was betrayed may need the betrayer to express an understanding of what went wrong, so they both are better able to prevent this from happening again.

 Why do you want to stay in this relationship? – It will be important for both of you to know and understand why you want to continue this relationship.
 The reasons may be as simple as you care deeply for each other, have been married a long time, or have children you want to raise together.
 It can be helpful and healing to reaffirm this commitment to each other.
 However, a concern with this question is to explore your reasons and also evaluate whether your reasons indicate one person is manipulative, one gains far more than he or she gives, one is giving up too much of his or her self to continue the relationship, or other unhealthy patterns.